DakshK26/Bus-Reservation-Web-App/README.txt

 Spring Data JPA - This dependency is used to create the database for the application.
 It uses the spring data jpa library to create the database.
 H2 Database - Creates a in-memory database for the application.
 To be used with Spring Data JPA.
 Spring Web - This dependency is used to create the REST API for the application.
 It uses the spring web library to create the REST API.
-Spring Boot DevTools- Creates tools like live reload for the application.
+Spring Boot DevTools - Creates tools like live reload for the application.
 To be used with Spring Boot.
 Spring Boot Starter Test - This dependency is used to create the unit tests for the application.
 It uses the spring boot starter test library to create the unit tests.